Tools

 JCK is the largest jewelry trade show in North America.
 The floor at The Venetian Expo holds more than 25,000 retailers, designers, manufacturers, gem dealers, and equipment suppliers across pavilions sorted by category and price point.
 Buyers from independent stores, regional chains, and the major nationals all walk it.

 For a retailer planning a fall and holiday assortment, JCK sets the tone for the year.
 New designer brands launch here, established houses preview their collections, and pricing trends for diamonds, colored stones, and gold get set on the floor.
-Diamra exhibits at stand 50123 in the Bronze Pavilion.
+Diamra exhibits at stand 50123 in the Bronze Pavilion, showing the platform we built for independent jewelers.

 Wynn Las Vegas · The week before JCK